tenzir/tenzir/README.md

 **Visibility Across Space and Time (VAST)** is a unified platform for network forensics and incident response.

+## !!
+Attention !!

-Attention: **VAST currently undergoes a substantial rewrite and will not work until the heavy lifting has completed.
-Please stay tuned.**
+VAST currently undergoes a substantial rewrite and will not work until the heavy lifting has completed.
+Please stay tuned.

 ## Synopsis

 Import a PCAP trace into a local VAST node in one shot:

-    vast -n import pcap < trace.pcap
+    vast -l import pcap < trace.pcap

 Query a local node and get the result back as PCAP trace:

-    vast -n export pcap -h "sport > 60000/tcp && src !in 10.0.0.0/8" \
+    vast -l export pcap -h "sport > 60000/tcp && src !in 10.0.0.0/8" \
       | ipsumdump --collate -w - \
       | tcpdump -r - -nl

-Start a node with debug log verbosity in the foreground:
+Start a node listening at 10.0.0.1 in the foreground:

-    vast -e 10.0.0.1 -l 5 start -f
+    vast -e 10.0.0.1 start -f

 Send [Bro](http://www.bro.org) logs to the remote node: